 Shoot! and Match were the main football magazines of the day, and I remember alternating between the two as my parents certainly didn't have enough money to buy both issues!
 Shoot! was published weekly and cost 30p in March 1983.
 The magazine reached its peak in 1996.
 IPC sold off the brand in 2008.

 Well, there was always a copy of Woman's Weekly lying around in our household, and other similar mags at the time included Woman's Realm and Woman's Own.
 This issue is from 5th Feb 1983 and cost 23p.
 I always remember my Dad having a sneaky peak at the magazine when he thought nobody was watching - Well, I was!

 The only TV listings magazines available in 1983 were the TV Times and Radio Times, and you would need to purchase both to get separate listings for ITV and BBC channels.
-This issue featuring Des O'Connor was 28p.
+This issue featuring Des O'Connor exposing his chest hair was 28p.